tedbot101/devop_cw_group_1/use-case/use-case_14.md

 ### Primary Actor

-Database Manager
+Organization

 ### Trigger

-A request for report is sent to Database Manager.
+A request for report is sent to Organization.

 ## MAIN SUCCESS SCENARIO